-In its eighty years, the College has grown from a weak and struggling infant boasting of one building and four faculty members to a lusty young giant, alert and up-to-date, with a plant of more than 60 modern and well-equipped buildings, over 3500 acres of land, an income of approximately \$1,500,000 from Federal and State funds, and a faculty of 375 members as well as a staff of more than 200 experiment station research workers and extension specialists, all under the direct control of the State Board of Agriculture, an elected body.
-In 1857, the college had an enrollment of 124 young men direct from the farms of Michigan; today more than 3,000 young men and women are enrolled from all parts of the State, cities and towns as well as rural districts.
+In its eighty years, the College has grown from a weak and struggling infant boasting one building and four faculty members to a lusty young giant, alert and up-to-date, with a plant of more than 60 modern and well-equipped buildings, more than 3500 acres of land, an annual income of approximately \$1,500,000 from Federal and State funds, and a faculty of 375 members as well as a staff of more than 200 experiment station research workers and extension specialists, all under the direct control of the State Board of Agriculture, an elected body.
+In 1857, the college had an enrollment of 124 young men direct from the farms of Michigan; today more than 4,000 young men and women are enrolled from all parts of the State, and practically every State in the Union, as well as from foreign countries.